 The old people grumbled:

-“What are we? for winter quarters?
+“What are we? for winter apartments?

-And here we found a large field:
+And then we found a large field:

-built _____ .
+Built _____ .

 Our ears are on top!

-A little morning lit up the guns
+A little morning the guns lit up

-And forests blue tops -
+And the blue tops of the forests -

-The French are right here.
+The French are right there.

-And I thought: I will treat a friend!
+And I thought: I’ll treat my friend!

-Wait a minute, brother Musyu!
+Wait a minute, brother monsieur!

-We will go to break the wall,
+We'll go and break the wall,

-Let's keep our heads up
+Let's stand with our heads

 For your homeland!

-What's the use of such nonsense?
+What's the use of such a trifle?

-We waited the third day.
+We waited for the third day.

-Everywhere speeches began to be heard:
+Speeches began to be heard everywhere:

-“Time to get to ______ !”
+“It's time to get to ______ !”

-The night shadow fell.
+The shadow of the night fell.

 I lay down to take a nap _______ ,

-And it was heard before dawn,
+And it was heard until dawn,

-How the French rejoiced.
+How the Frenchman rejoiced.

 But our open ______ was quiet:

-Who ______ cleaned all the battered,
+Who ______ cleaned all the beaten ones,

 Who ______ sharpened, grumbling angrily,